rvbug/neovim/README.md

 ---

-# Other Prerequisities
+## Other Prerequisities
 Some additional installations are required on your machine.
-LSP & DAP servers, linter and formatter can all be installed using `Mason` neovim plugin :
+LSP & DAP servers, linter and formatter can all be installed using `Mason` plugin.
+You can use `pacman` or `apt-get` if you are on other linux distributions.

 | tools | command | description |
 | --- | --- | ---|